Arkansas bill would ban abortion if Roe ruling overturned

-An Arkansas lawmaker has filed legislation that would ban abortion in the state if the U.S. Supreme Court overturns its landmark 1973 decision that legalized the procedure across the nation.
+An Arkansas lawmaker filed legislation Tuesday that would trigger an abortion ban in the state if the U.S. Supreme Court overturns its landmark 1973 decision that legalized the procedure across the nation.

-Republican Sen. Jason Rapert's bill filed Tuesday would trigger the ban if the Roe v.
-Wade decision is overturned or the U.S. Constitution is amended to allow states to prohibit abortions.
-The Guttmacher Institute says four other states have similar trigger laws in effect.
+The proposal from Republican Sen. Jason Rapert was filed on the 46th anniversary of the Roe v.
+Wade decision from the high court, and is among several anti-abortion measures the predominantly GOP Legislature is expected to take up in the coming weeks.
+Rapert's proposal would ban all abortions, except for medical emergencies, if Roe is overturned or the U.S. Constitution is amended to allow states to prohibit the procedure.

-Arkansas has some of the nation's strictest abortion laws, and legislators are expected to take up several more in the legislative session that began last week.
-The proposals include a bill prohibiting doctors from performing the procedure if they know the woman is seeking one solely because the fetus is diagnosed with Down Syndrome.
+Abortion opponents have said they're hopeful that sweeping abortion bans might have a chance of prevailing before the U.S. Supreme Court, with President Donald Trump's two appointees.

+"Arkansas wants to protect the lives of unborn children, as do many other states in the country.
+This bill allows us, within the parameters of the current federal law, to state that the moment that changes, immediately abortion would be outlawed in our state, except to save the life of the mother," Rapert said.

 Digital Access For Only $0.99